 However, the responsibility of keeping a car roadworthy shifts even more onto each driver.
 The bottom line?
 Whether it’s safety or emissions, vehicle owners need to stay proactive.

-Itโs all about making sure Texas roads stay safe, and our skies stay clean.
+It’s all about making sure Texas roads stay safe, and our skies stay clean.
 Stay informed, stay prepared, and keep on driving safely.
+If coming to Texas, feel free to check which city is the most dangerous.

 References